-I have worked as a lecturer, online tutor, private tutor and researcher over the past fifteen years.
-These roles have involved the delivery of lectures, seminars and tutorials, as well as the marking of essays, exams, dissertations and PhD theses.
-I have also developed a range of teaching materials for a variety of different subjects within the field of social sciences.
-This included the design and delivery of a core Study Skills module, which has allowed me to develop a wide range of study skills resources and materials for my students.
+My teaching and research experience has been developed through my positions as lecturer, private tutor and researcher.
+My teaching roles have involved the delivery of lectures, seminars and tutorials, as well as the marking of essays, exams, dissertations and PhD theses, which have provided me with a strong knowledge of academic expectations and requirements.
+I have also supervised undergraduate and postgraduate dissertations, and have been on the panels for PhD examinations.
+During my teaching career, I have developed a range of teaching materials for a variety of different subjects within the field of social sciences.
+This has included the design and delivery of a core Study Skills module, which covered fundamental writing skills for academia, including researching and notetaking, structuring academic work, developing writing styles, using different referencing styles and constructing bibliographies.
+It also addressed other academic skills such as conducting presentations, exam revision/preparation, and reflecting on learning.
+Creating this module allowed me to design, test and develop a wide range of study skills resources and materials, which I continue to use and provide my existing students with.

 • Social policy